This page was last updated on 07 May, 2021.

 Detailed Travel Advisory

-1. Passengers must have a printed medical certificate with a negative Coronavirus (COVID-19) RT – PCR test result issued at most 72 hours before arrival.
+2. Passengers must have a printed negative COVID-19 RT-PCR test result issued at most 72 hours before arrival.

-2. Passengers are subject to Coronavirus (COVID-19) PCR test upon arrival; and
+4. Passengers are subject a COVID-19 PCR test upon arrival; and

 – subject to medical screening; and